 To cut down on ghosting and candidate pipeline time, be sure to roll out an offer to your first-choice candidate as soon as you’ve zeroed in on just who that person is.
 A high degree of decisiveness speaks to candidates about the value your organization places on their experience.

 On the other hand, procrastinating in the hopes of finding someone even better might cost you dearly.
 Not only might you come up empty in your search for elusive perfection, but you might not even be able to fall back on your first (or second) choice, leaving you to either hire a potentially poor fit or start all over again.

 Personalizing your recruitment strategy, reducing candidate pipeline time and keeping communication channels open cannot be achieved solely by one person or team.
 It’s impossible to realistically devote that much attention to these tasks while still scaling your hiring volume to match internal demand.

-Enter the power of Alex, powered by artificial Intelligence.
-My Ally’s solution takes the robot out of the recruiter by automating tasks like setting up interviews and following up with candidates, giving you more time to build talent relationships and deliver a top-quality experience.
+Enter the power of My Ally, powered by artificial Intelligence.
+Our solution takes the robot out of the recruiter by automating tasks like setting up interviews and following up with candidates, giving you more time to build talent relationships and deliver a top-quality experience.

 The Way Forward

 Speed, communication and transparency are the cornerstones of any good candidate experience.
 With efficient processes and the power of AI, you’ll quickly strengthen your candidate experience and improve hiring success, while saving yourself plenty of time and energy.